teamveer/RP-recruitment/readme.md

 # Veer Financial Project Recruitment Problem

-Please clone this repoistory and open the Readme.ipynb .
+Please clone this repository and open the Readme.ipynb.